Table of Contents

 🎯 Purpose of the Demo

-AI Resume Parser demonstrates how to use LM-Kit.NET to extract structured candidate profiles from resumes entirely on local hardware.
-Feed it any resume and get back structured JSON with contact info, work experience, education, skills, certifications, and languages.
+AI Resume Parser demonstrates how to use LM-Kit.NET with vision-language models to extract structured candidate profiles from resumes entirely on local hardware.
+Feed it any resume, whether a text file, PDF, Word document, or a scanned image, and get back structured JSON with contact info, work experience, education, skills, certifications, and languages.

 The sample shows how to:

-• Use TextExtraction to define and extract structured data from unstructured text.
+• Use TextExtraction with a VLM to extract structured data from both text and image-based resumes.

 • Define extraction schemas with TextExtractionElement including nested arrays for complex structures.

-• Parse text content with SetContent(string) or load documents with Attachment.
+• Parse text content with SetContent(string) or load documents and images with Attachment.

 • Handle both flat fields (name, email) and nested array fields (work experience, education).